Personality change: Psilocybin therapy

-Following psilocybin therapy one study communicates that Neuroticism scores lowered substantially while Extraversion increased.
+Following psilocybin therapy, one study noted that neuroticism scores lowered substantially while extraversion increased.

 Big Five personality traits

 The Big Five personality traits are often used to measure change in personality.
 There is a mean-level change in the Big Five traits from age 10 to 65.

 The trends seen in adulthood are different from trends seen in childhood and adolescence.
 Some research suggests that during adolescence rank-order change does occur and therefore personality is relatively unstable.
 Gender differences are also shown before adulthood.
 Conscientiousness drops from late childhood to adolescence, but then picks back up from adolescence into adulthood.
-As well, a meta-analysis done by Melissa C. O'Connor and Sampo V. Paunonen, "Big Five Personality Predictors of Post-Secondary Academic Performance", 2006, showed that "... conscientiousness, in particular, [is] most strongly and consistently associated with academic success".
-Agreeableness also drops from late childhood to adolescence, but then picks back up from adolescence into adulthood.
+A meta-analysis performed by Melissa C. O'Connor and Sampo V. Paunonen, "Big Five Personality Predictors of Post-Secondary Academic Performance", showed that "... conscientiousness, in particular, [is] most strongly and consistently associated with academic success".
+Agreeableness also drops from late childhood to adolescence, but picks back up from adolescence into adulthood.
 Neuroticism shows a different trend for males and females in childhood and adolescence.
-For females, Neuroticism increases from childhood to adolescence.
-Then Neuroticism levels from adolescence into adulthood and continues the adult trend of decreasing.
-Males however, tend to gradually decrease in Neuroticism from childhood to adolescence into adulthood.
-Extraversion drops from childhood to adolescence and then does not significantly change.
+For females, neuroticism increases from childhood to adolescence, levels from adolescence into adulthood, and continues the adult trend of decreasing.
+Males, however, displayed a gradual decrease in neuroticism from childhood to adolescence into adulthood.
+Extraversion drops from childhood to adolescence and remains relatively stagnant.
 Openness to experience also shows a different trend for different genders.
-Females tend to decrease in Openness to experience from childhood to early adulthood and then gradually increases all throughout adulthood.
-Males tend to decrease in Openness to experience from childhood to adolescence, then it tends to increase through adulthood.
-In the same study done by O'Connor and Paunonen, "Openness to Experience was sometimes positively associated with scholastic achievement..."
-In adulthood, Neuroticism tends to decrease, while Conscientiousness and Agreeableness tend to increase.
-Extraversion and Openness to experience do not seem to change much during adulthood.
-These trends seen in adulthood are different from trends seen in childhood and adolescence.
-Cross-cultural research shows that German, British, Czech, and Turkish people show similar trends of these personality traits.
-Similar trends seem to exist in other countries.
+Females tend to decrease in openness to experience from childhood to early adulthood, then increases gradually throughout adulthood.
+Males tend to decrease in openness to experience from childhood to adolescence and increase during adulthood.
+The same study also revealed that openness to experience may be positively associated with scholastic achievement.

+In adulthood, neuroticism tends to decrease, while conscientiousness and agreeableness tend to increase.
+Extraversion and openness to experience was not shown to fluctuate significantly during adulthood.
+The trends seen in adulthood differ from those seen in childhood and adolescence.
+Cross-cultural research on Big Five traits has shown that German, British, Czech, and Turkish people share similar occurrences of these personality traits.
+Similar trends have been described in at least fifty countries across the globe.